Celebrate Read Across America 2018

 By Rusty Clark from merritt usland FLA (Dr Seuss / Brevard Zoo, Viera FL) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 When I became a mother, I started my daughter’s Dr. Seuss book collection from a neighbor across the street who was selling her children’s books for ten cents a piece!
 I grabbed each and every one of them and my daughter and I spent hours reading them together.
 In fact, the first book she read to me was Hop on Pop.
 Once I knew she was really reading, I had her read Dr. Seuss books to me every night before bed, all snuggled up together.
 I loved being read a bedtime story from my girl!

 Children and adults can wear their favorite Seuss character on tee shirts.
-These are perfect anytime, but especially for the upcoming Dr. Seuss Read Across America celebration coming up March 2nd.
+These are perfect anytime, but especially for the upcoming Dr. Seuss Read Across America celebration on March 2nd.

 In an effort to promote literacy, the National Education Association brainstormed ideas on how to do this.
 What they came up with in 1997 was to celebrate one of the world’s most beloved authors, Dr. Seuss.
 Think about it.
 Is there any child or adult that you know that dislikes his books?